Pneumococcal Vaccines For 2022

 Synflorix PCV10 is a decavalent vaccine containing ten serotypes of pneumococcus conjugated to a carrier protein produced by GlaxoSmithKline.
 Synflorix received a positive opinion from the European Medicines Agency for use in the European Union in January 2009.

 Sinovac PPV23 is a Chinese vaccine that protects against infection by 23 types of pneumococcal bacteria in adults and children ages two and older.

 Serum Institute of India PNEUMOSIL is a Pneumococcal Conjugate Vaccine – adsorbed, 10 Valent, a well-designed vaccine with relevant serotypes and provides comparable protection by targeting the most prevalent serotypes bacterium causing serious illness in developing countries.
 PNEUMOSIL is approved for use in infants and toddlers from 6 weeks to 2 years of age.

 Pneumococcal Vaccine Candidates

-Affinivax, Inc. and Astellas Pharma Inc. - ASP3772, a novel vaccine candidate, is targeting Streptococcus pneumoniae.
+Affinivax, Inc. and Astellas Pharma Inc. - ASP3772, a novel vaccine candidate, targets Streptococcus pneumoniae.
 ASP3772 offers B-cell (antibody) and T-cell immune protection against Streptococcus pneumoniae.
 In addition, ASP3772 includes 24 pneumococcal polysaccharides, as well as two conserved pneumococcal proteins.
 The U.S. Food and Drug Administration has also granted Breakthrough Therapy designation for ASP3772 to prevent pneumonia and invasive disease caused by Streptococcus pneumoniae serotypes included in ASP3772 in adults aged 50 years older.

-Inventprise IVT-PCV-25 is an investigational 25 valent pneumococcal conjugate vaccine (PCV) designed to include the key strains that cause serious invasive diseases in children.
-IVT-PCV-25 is being developed by Inventprise in collaboration with non-profit global health organization PATH.
+Inventprise IVT-PCV-25 is an investigational 25 valent PCV designed to include the key strains that cause serious invasive diseases in children.
+IVT-PCV-25 is being developed by Inventprise in collaboration with the non-profit global health organization PATH.

 Pneumococcal Vaccine News For 2019 - 2022